 Method for ensuring bolting hardware is protected from the elements.

-Calibration procedures for all tensioning and/or torque equipment.
+Calibration documentation for all tensioning and/or torque equipment.

 The BPCP shall be submitted at least one week before the Pre-Erection Conference and be subject to approval by the Engineer.

-Tests Requirements before tensioning of structure.
-Before commencing with any tensioning of bolting assemblies in a structure, all high strength fastener assemblies shall be subjected to a field rotational-capacity (RC) test per ASTM F3125 as well as a Pre-Installation Verification (PIV) test for the selected bolt installation method(s).
+Tests Requirements before tensioning of fastening assemblies in structures.
+Before commencing with any tensioning of fastening assemblies in a structure, all high strength fastener assemblies shall be subjected to a field rotational-capacity (RC) test per ASTM F3125 as well as a Pre-Installation Verification (PIV) test for the selected bolt installation method(s).
 All testing shall be performed in compliance with all of the following:

 At the site of installation in the presence of the Engineer or designee.

-BPCP shall be submitted and approved
+BPCP shall be submitted and approved.

-Before the placement of bolting assemblies of verified lots in the work
+Before the placement of bolting assemblies of verified lots in the work.

 On a sample of not fewer than three complete bolting assemblies for PIV and two complete bolting assemblies for RC, of each combination of diameter, length, grade and lot to be used in the work.

-Using bolting assemblies that are representative of the condition of those that will be pretensioned in the work
+Using bolting assemblies that are representative of the condition of those that will be pretensioned in the work.

-Using ASTM F436 washers positioned per RCSC Section 6.2
+Using ASTM F436 washers positioned per RCSC Section 6.2.

 Testing shall be performed daily, before installation, for the calibrated wrench method.